matejzero/logstash-benchmark/README.md

  - 10 minutes with 1 worker and 3 CPUs
  - 10 minutes with 2 workers and 4 CPUs
  - 10 minutes with 4 workers and 6 CPUs

+#### **logstash-bench.sh**
+I used logstash-bench.sh script to run all my tests.

+Script does the following:
+ - Set starting point ( enable 3 cpus only and set 1 worker) and run logstash
+ - Run for 10 minutes then add 1 cpu and 1 worker
+ - Run for 10 minutes then add 2 cpus and 2 workers
+ - After 30 minutes, shutdown logstash

+**Usage**: logstash-bench.sh test-number version ( logstash-bench.sh 1 stable )

 Test scenarios
 -------------